csvprobotica/Rizitos_2025/README.md

 Building Instructions
 ====
 * Robot Structure:
-  - The main idea of the design was developed by us and two sources were used as a guideline.[`M.V.P`](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.lego.com/cdn/product-assets/product.bi.additional.main.pdf/51515_MVP.pdf&ved=2ahUKEwiw8bretaWHAxV0mbAFHf3RBCYQFnoECBMQAQ&usg=AOvVaw04D5riAZvc2TIGsk0whvge) and [`Antons Mindstorms Hot Rod`](https://www.antonsmindstorms.com/product/hot-rod-with-spike-prime-pdf-building-instructions/)
+  - The main idea of the design was developed by us and two sources were used as a guideline.[`M.V.P`](https://osoyoo.com/manual/sportcarkit.pdf)
 * Components Assembly:
   - The Studio 2.0 application was used for the creation and 3D modeling of all parts in the [`models`]() directory.
 * Operating Diagram: